-Brother Salimbene di Adamo says of the Lord Innocent:-"The Church flourished and throve in His days, holding the lordship over the Roman Empire and over all the kings and princes of the whole world.
-Yet this Pope sowed the seeds of the cursed dissensions between Church and Empire, with His chosen Emperors Otto the Fourth and Frederick the Second, whom He exalted and entitled son of the Church: but herein he may be excused that He meant well.
+He meant well.
 And note that the Pope was a bold man and stout of heart.
-For once he measured on his Own person the Seamless Coat of the Lord: and He thought how the Lord must have been of small stature : yet, when he had put on the Coat, it seemed too great for him: so he feared and venerated the relic as was seemly.
-Moreover, he would sometimes keep a book before him when he preached to the people; and, when His chaplains asked him why he did this, being so wise and learned a man, He would answer and say, "I do it for your sakes, to give you an example: for ye are ignorant and yet ashamed to learn".
-Moreover he was a man although, as the poet saith, "He mingled his business at times with mirth.
-He corrected and reformed the Church services, adding matter of His own and taking away some that others had composed: yet even now it is not well ordered, as many would have it and as real truth requires"."
+For once He measured on His Own person the Seamless Coat of the Lord: and He thought how the Lord must have been of small stature: yet, when He had put on the Coat, it seemed too great for Him: so He feared and venerated the relic as Moreover, He would sometimes was seemly. keep a book before Him when He preached to the people; and, when His chaplains asked Him why He did this, being so wise and learned a man, He would answer and say, 'I do it for your sakes, to give you an example: for ye are ignorant and yet ashamed to learn.'
+Moreover He was a man although, as the poet saith, He mingled His business at times with mirth.
+He corrected and reformed the Church services, adding matter of His own and taking away some that others had composed : yet even now it is not well ordered, as many would have it and as real truth requires."